Is Markets.com legit?

 Broker ownership transparency

-Ownership structure of Markets.com is public, everyone can check the owners of the company on their website, which adds to their safety scores.
+Ownership structure of Markets.com is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency

-Markets.com has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and safety.
+Markets.com has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

-Markets.com is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of safety.
+Markets.com is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of legitimacy.